 Vitality Grants

-Application intake for 2025 projects will open on April 28, 2025.
-The deadline to submit a completed application is June 2, 2025.
+Application intake for projects are now open.
+The deadline to submit a completed application is June 29, 2026.
 Projects are to be completed within the same calendar year.

 The Vitality Grant is available to residents who wish to lead neighbourhood projects that are inclusive and engage Chestermere residents in active participation.
 Vitality Grants have been established to encourage community building and inclusion and strengthen connections in neighbourhoods.